Electric Guitar | Rickenbacker

 This repair involved the creation of a completely new five-piece headstock.

 This broken five-piece guitar neck had been repaired previously with fiberglass, which was a very popular technique in the 1970s, and it was painted very dark to cover it.
 I don’t know why, but the crack itself was not glued.
-The owner used this guitar for more than 20 years after it was repaired, and for the last 10 years, he always had a problem with tuning it.
+The owner used this guitar for more than 20 years after it was repaired, and for the last 10 years, he always had a problem tuning it.
 The neck was moving and had cracked open.
 The fiberglass didn’t stick to the wood very well, and it couldn’t hold the tension of the strings.
 The fiberglass around the crack was coming loose and could be chipped off very easily with a fingernail.

 The crack, however, was not as simple as it appears.
-When you take a close look, you can see cracks crossing the grain at the nut on the face of the headstock (photo 2).
+When you take a close look, you can see cracks crossing the grain at the nut on the face of the headstock (photo below).
 The cavity for the double-truss rod is quite large, so this is part of the reason that the neck is very weak.
 It is not really a good design functionally.
 We decided to make a new head since a glue job would not provide reliable strength.

-The template and removed headstockThis repair, of course, started from measuring every part and making the necessary templates.
-Before I removed the headstock, I checked the head angle and thickness of the headstock and made a template (the long blue Plexiglass template in photo 3).
+This repair, of course, started from measuring every part and making the necessary templates.
+Before I removed the headstock, I checked the head angle and thickness of the headstock and made a template (the long blue Plexiglass template in the photo below).

-Making a five-piece headstock with three walnut strips and two maple stripsThis head was made with three walnut strips and two maple strips.
+This head was made with three walnut strips and two maple strips.
 I made the head blank by gluing five strips using the blue template as my guide.

 The five strips had to be made exactly the same width as the original strip.
 The template has a hole for a dowel and it was placed on the strip using a dowel, and each strip had to be shaped with a router.
 The head blank was made when the five strips were glued together with a dowel.